hejiepn/massive_parallel_fir_filter/docs/project/high_level.rst

   * DMA descriptors (for TL-UL hosts)
   * block memory layout (if used, e.g. video memory)

-* verification plan: bullet points of the tests performed by your C code
+* verification plan: bullet points of the tests to be performed by your C code

-Add everything else a programmer needs to know to use your module (e.g. timing diagrams, pseudo code for complex algorithms, ...)
+Add everything else a programmer needs to know to use your module (e.g. timing diagrams, pseudo code for complex algorithms executed in HW, ...)

 HW module Y
 ~~~~~~~~~~~

 Extension PCB / hardware build for this project.

-* functionality: schematic This needs to be reviewed by the tutor before connecting to the FPGA board !
+* functionality: schematic.
+This needs to be reviewed by the tutor before connecting to the FPGA board !
 * interface: label all connections on the PCB as in the schematic to allow reuse in future projects.

 SW module Z